kommuna/vicky/README.md

 Register your [webhooks in JIRA](https://developer.atlassian.com/jiradev/jira-apis/webhooks).

 #### 3. Slackbot daemon
+> NOTE: Vicky currently doesn't implement any bot commands, so if you don't have any yourself either you can safely skip this step.

 The slackbot can be run by by cd-ing to the root folder and then running `php bot/index.php`.
 That's good enough for local development, but you'll need a more stable way to do this in production.
 We suggest installing the [start-stop-daemon](http://manpages.ubuntu.com/manpages/trusty/man8/start-stop-daemon.8.html) and then follow these steps: